 If the charge is interrupted, the controller will automatically restart and reconnect, making the most of the sunlight available to it.
 This means you still get reasonably efficient charging on not-so-sunny days, and don’t have to worry about the charging process simply stopping when the sun goes behind a cloud.
 This is, in our opinion, what makes BigBlue one of the best solar panels for backpacking.

-The BigBlue solar panel successfully kept our phones and power banks (and a Kindle and Garmin InReach Mini) charged as much as needed on the trail.
+The BigBlue solar panel successfully kept our phones and power banks (and a Kindle and Garmin InReach Mini) charged as much as needed on both trails.
 Aside from our pesky need for food, we could have lived out there forever without ever needing a wall plug.
+This allowed us to avoid sleeping in towns when they were too expensive or crowded, and to enjoy our few town breaks without needing to crouch beside an outlet for hours.

 Above treeline on a sunny day, we could charge a 10,000mAh power bank completely within a few hours.
 Granted, the Colorado Trail does spend a lot of time above treeline, but afternoons were often cloudy.